Callum-OP/Piano-Teacher/README.md

 ## Features to consider
 --- Import/Export Saved Music List ---
 Option to export the saved music list and import it to the app on another device, so that lists of music can be shared either across devices or to other people.

+--- Bigger Preset List ---
+Add more classical music pieces to the preset list.

 --- Improved Performance Mode ---
 Added performance mode, could enhance it further by getting it to change how the app plays animations.
 The app will likely still struggle if every key was being pressed at once repeatedly.